carnegierobotics/LibMultiSense/README.md

 The two header files MultiSenseChannel.hh and MultiSenseTypes.hh contain all the declarations necessary to interface with a MultiSense sensor.

-Doxygen documentation can be built for LibMultisense by runnning the Doxygen configuration file located in the docs directory
+Doxygen documentation can be built for LibMultisense by running the Doxygen configuration file located in the docs directory

     > cd LibMultiSense/docs